 July 5th, 4:44 AM

 In Japanese, the number 4 is indicative of “death”.
 Therefore, the specific time indicated here is a numerical pun indicating that “it’s time to die”.

 Birkin has a conversation with himself as Samayoru in the mirror.
-Samayoru reveals that he makes himself known to all of the “neighbors” (people who have been infected with Heaven Smile) as a sort of companion to take away the fear of death.
-Birkin interprets his own tears when looking as Samayoru as him being “ready to go”.
-The typical Heaven Smile laughter is revealed as a side-effect of the tumors that the virus grows inside the host’s body (thus explaining Birkin’s previous comment about his lymphonodes).
+Samayoru reveals that he makes himself known to all of the ‘neighbors’ (people who have been infected with Heaven Smile) as a sort of companion to take away the fear of death.
+Birkin interprets his own tears when looking as Samayoru as him being ‘ready to go’.
+The iconic Heaven Smile laughter is revealed as a side-effect of the tumors that the virus grows inside the host’s body (thus explaining Birkin’s previous comment about his lymphonodes).

 Birkin also reflects on the economic mechanisms that keep him tied to Seattle despite always intending to leave.

-Samayoru refuses to elaborate on Blackburn’s motive in targeting Birkin, but after a torture session (which I can only surmised happened within Birkin’s mind or the spiritual plane) he at least reveals his identity as a prototype “smiling face”.
-A “smiling face” being a person who has been drained of all information.
-In other words, a person turned into an empty husk, with the only purpose to act as a weapon.
+Samayoru refuses to elaborate on Blackburn’s motive in targeting Birkin, but after a torture session (which I can only surmise happened within Birkin’s mind or in the spiritual plane) he at least reveals his identity as a prototype ‘Smiling Face’.
+A ‘Smiling Face’ being a person who has been drained of all information.
+In other words, a person turned into an empty husk, with the only purpose of acting as a weapon.
 Samayoru claims that is going to be Birkin’s ultimate fate, and Birkin passes out.

 ‘Rolling Thunder’ Nightclub